Covert Entanglement Generation and Secrecy: Summary and Discussion

 \subsection{Future Directions}

+As quantum networks mature, with recent demonstrations of quantum key distribution over deployed fiber infrastructure \cite{li2025microsatellite} and entanglement distribution across metropolitan networks \cite{zheng2026large}, covert entanglement generation becomes operationally relevant for scenarios where the very act of establishing shared entanglement must remain undetectable.
+Our capacity results quantify the fundamental cost of covertness for entanglement distribution over noisy quantum channels, and, thus, provide design benchmarks for such systems.
+Furthermore, the combined setting of covertness and secrecy studied here parallels recent investigations of joint covert communication and physical layer security in classical wireless systems \cite{nguyen2026covert,li2025intelligent}, where similar trade-offs between undetectability and confidentiality arise.

 Several open questions remain in the study of covert and secret communication.
 Communicating quantum information requires the transmission of an arbitrary quantum state, not necessarily symmetric.
 Our analysis focuses on entanglement generation, and does not cover this scenario.
 The primary challenge lies in ensuring covertness.
 In the case of a maximally entangled state, the reduced input state resembles a uniformly distributed message, which facilitates covertness.
 However, for an arbitrary quantum state, the resulting distribution may be non-uniform, in which case standard derivations of covert communication no longer apply.
+Developing new covertness analyses that accommodate non-uniform input distributions, or identifying encoding strategies that reconcile arbitrary state transmission with covertness constraints, remains an important open problem.

+One of the key questions in covert communications is determining the resources necessary to achieve covertness \cite{wang2024resource}.
+We characterize the covert information rate $L_\text{S}$, when we are either using key assistance at a positive rate $L_\text{key}>0$, or no key at all.
+Another future direction is to obtain a more complete characterization of the trade-off of resources.
+Specifically, one may investigate the region of achievable rate tuples $(L_\text{S},L_{\text{public}},L_\text{EG}, L_\text{key})$ to better understand the trade-off between the secret information, public information, entanglement generation, and key rates.
+The characterization of trade-offs between resources is significant for the design and implementation of covert communication systems \cite{shi2019resource}.
+Recent result for classical communication \cite{bounhar25covertcapkeytradeoff} is a valuable starting point for this work.

+Furthermore, in our model, we assume Willie receives the complementary output to that of Bob, i.e., the channel from Alice to Bob and Willie is isometric.
+A more general scenario, however, is the non-isometric case, where Willie does not possess the full receiver environment.
+In this case, Willie's detection capabilities are strictly weaker, which may allow for higher covert communication rates, and more channels would be applicable for covert entanglement generation.
+However, analyzing this scenario requires new bounding techniques, as the isometric assumption plays a key role in our current coding schemes and converse bounds.
+Characterizing the covert capacity region under non-isometric channels is therefore a meaningful direction for future work.

+Moreover, in scenarios where Bob has an unfair advantage, Bullock et al.~\cite[Sec.~IV-B]{10886999} prove that a pre-shared key is unnecessary, as in our setting, while the number of information bits scales as $\sim \sqrt{n}\log{n}$, surpassing the standard square root law.
+We expect an analogous improvement for the entanglement-generation setting, though a rigorous derivation is left for future work.